discrete-notes/discrete-notes.github.io/_posts/2020-11-26-SSS-report-2-compression.md

 ## The model and the problem

-The model is the following: you have a large number of robots on a triangular grid.
+The model is the following: you have a large number of identical robots on a triangular grid.
 (Theoretical models for programmable matter often use such girds but in reality there's not always such an underlying structure.)
 Every node can basically see the six positions around itself, and check whether they are occupied by robots or not.
-And every robot can move to these neighboring positions if it does not contain already a robot.
+And every robot can move to these neighboring positions if it does not already contain  a robot.

 ![](assets/compression-1.png){: .center-image width="70%"}
+<p align="center"><small><i>
+A set of blue robots.
+The one highlighted by a yellow dot can see and move to the positions in the yellow region.
+</i></small></p>

-Then there is a million of model variations that you can consider, playing with what the robots can see, what they can compute, what they know about the environment, and when they can move (synchronous/asynchronous etc.).
+Now there is a million of model variations that you can consider, playing with what the robots can see, what they can compute, what they know about the environment, and when they can move (synchronous/asynchronous etc.).
 But let's not go into details here.

-Now the problem considered is called *compression*.
+The problem we'll consider for these robots is called *compression*.
 Before describing it let's define a graph: there is one node for each robot, and an edge between any two adjacent robots.